tyler-frazier/dsbook/src/describe.md

 ![](images/rplot01%20%285%29.png)

 The last step of creating our geometric bar plot is to add a `fill =`  argument to the `ggplot(aes())` command that will be used to map a color to each counties population total, based on its place along the continuous scale from maximum to minimum.
-As we did with our spatial description of population, also add the `scale_fill_gradient()` command to define colors that will coorespond to the `low =` and `high =`  values.
+As we did with our spatial description of population, also add the `scale_fill_gradient()` command to define colors that will correspond to the `low =` and `high =`  values.
 Use your assignment operator to create a new ggplot object that will be plotted with spatial description of your LMIC.

 ```r
 yourLMIC_bplt <- yourLMIC_adm1 %>%